Skyyblaze/Atelier-Ryza-PS4-Switch-Button-Replacement/README.md

 General Info:

-In this guide I'll explain how to alter the game to either show Playstation 4 Dualshock 4 or Nintendo Switch Pro Controller icons instead of the default XBOX One icons so let's get going! :)

-You'll need the SpecialK injector for that and we'll be using a specific older version since the newer ones somewhat cause trouble with certain other things in Atelier Ryza.

-The texture-mod is based upon the work of Steam User Monterossa from here: https://steamcommunity.com/app/1121560/discussions/0/1696095261011549013/

-In this guide I'll explain how to alter the game to either show Playstation 4 Dualshock 4 or Nintendo Switch Pro Controller icons instead of the default XBOX One icons so let's get going! :)
+In this guide I'll explain how to alter the game to either show Playstation 4 Dualshock 4, or Nintendo Switch Pro Controller icons instead of the default XBOX One icons so let's get going! :)

-You'll need the SpecialK injector for that and we'll be using a specific older version since the newer ones somewhat cause trouble with certain other things in Atelier Ryza.
+We'll use the tool SpecialK to inject the new textures.

 The texture-mod is based upon the work of Steam User Monterossa from here: https://steamcommunity.com/app/1121560/discussions/0/1696095261011549013/